 |The other condition of a column satisfying to be a Primary Key is that it should not contain Null values.||But the Foreign Key of a table in RDBMS can contain Null values.|

 The Primary and Foreign Keys not only implement different types of integrity but also create relationships among tables.
-The Primary and Foreign keys also ensure that the columns created for the relationship must contain matching values and unique records are maintained in the table.
+The Primary and Foreign keys also ensure that the relationship’s columns must contain matching values, and unique records are maintained in the table.
 The Relational Database Management System works efficiently because of the presence of the Primary and the Foreign Key.

-The Primary Key constraint helps in applying the data integrity automatically as it prevents from inserting or updating duplicate row of data.
-By using the key constraints also it prevents deleting the row from the primary key table from the parent table so that no such child records are created for which there is no parent record.
-Also when a row in reference to the primary key is deleted or updated in the parent table, the referential integrity is maintained by the Foreign Key.
+The Primary Key constraint helps in applying the data integrity automatically as it prevents from inserting or updating a duplicate row of data.
+Using the key constraints prevents deleting the row from the primary key table from the parent table so that no such child records are created for which there is no parent record.
+Also, when a row in reference to the primary key is deleted or updated in the parent table, the referential integrity is maintained by the Foreign Key.
 The Keys have a vital role in establishing links among the database tables and also within the table.